-The file structure for ScanImage is contained in a directory called ScanImage_v2.0_r1.0 that needs to be placed in a Matlab path.
-If you downloaded ScanImage from the web as a zip file, you need to unzip (extract) it to the Matlab work directory that will automatically create the ScanImage_v2.0_r1.0 directory.
+The file structure for ScanImage is contained in a directory called ScanImage that needs to be placed in a Matlab path.
+If you downloaded ScanImage from the web as a zip file, you need to unzip (extract) it to the Matlab work directory that will automatically create the ScanImage directory.
 It is highly recommended that it be placed in the Matlab work directory, although this is not necessary.
-Once placed the files are palced correctly, Matlab can be started and the path is set by going to the File menu in the Matlab command window and selecting the submenu Set Path.
-Press the Add with Subfolders button and highlight ScanImage_v2.0_r1.0 directory to add all the files within ScanImage to the Matlab path.
+Once the files are placed correctly, Matlab can be started and the path is set by going to the File menu in the Matlab command window and selecting the submenu Set Path.
+Press the Add with Subfolders button and highlight ScanImage directory to add all the files within ScanImage to the Matlab path.